LeoVerto/node-spotify-listenbrainz/README.md

 `node server.js`

+On Unix systems you may need to run the server using `sudo` as only the root user is allowed to bind to ports 0 to 1024.

 You'll need to configure Spotify with a Last.fm username/password but these don't need to be real.
 Listen to some music and the command prompt should report the submissions/Listenbrainz server status as it goes.